5250 Information and Data Security

 This policy applies to all members of the college community, with specific duties and responsibilities placed upon departments within Information Technology Services (ITS).
 This policy applies to all campus facilities, equipment and services that are managed by ITS, including off-site data storage, computing and telecommunications equipment, and internet-related applications and connectivity.
 This policy also applies to technology services purchased from other state agencies or commercial concerns.

+It is not the intent of this policy to restrict academic freedom in any way, nor to impinge on the intellectual property rights of authorized technology users.
 It is the intent of the college to take precautions to prevent revealing specific security policies, procedures, standards and practices containing information that may be confidential or private as it applies to college business, communications, and computing operations or employees.
-Therefore, this policy exercises appropriate exemptions from public disclosure granted in the OCIO Securing Information Technology Assets policy and RCW 42.56.
+Therefore, this policy exercises appropriate exemptions from public disclosure granted in WaTech policies and RCW 42.56.

 Persons responsible for distribution of any of related information security documents should consider the sensitive nature of the information, as well as related statutory exemptions from public disclosure before disclosing this information.